caocscar/how-to-make-video-clips-ivbss-safetypilot/README.md

 2. Use Mich Rasulis' `MakeAviFile.exe` custom program to convert this customized file to an AVI file (manual step).
 Obtain software from Mich directly (mich@umich.edu).
 You will need to install the software on a **Windows** machine.
 I installed it at the root folder `C:\`.
 The program will construct an AVI file from the individual frames in the file with the timestamp you specified in fps.
 You can convert individual files or a folder.
 Forward and face videos are **10 fps** while cabin, left, right videos are **2 fps**.
 You should verify the frame rate in step 3 below as a sanity check.
 Frame height and width are 240 and 720 respectively.

-3. Connect to the `tri-esgdb` server and query the `{Cabin,Face,Forward,Left,Right}Index` table in `LvFot` database to find closest `VideoTime` to given timestamps (centiseconds).
+3. Connect to the `tri-esgdb` server (using SQL Server Management Studio, Python, or R etc.) and query the `{Cabin,Face,Forward,Left,Right}Index` table in `LvFot` database to find closest `VideoTime` to given timestamps (centiseconds).
 You can look at the difference between consecutive `VideoTime` to get an approximation of the frame rate.
 You will need server access for this step.

 4. Find associated `{Cabin,Face,Forward,Left,Right}Count` (frame number).